Direction finding: Location of illegal, secret or hostile transmitters – SIGINT

 The Royal Navy introduced a variation on the shore based HF DF stations in 1944 to track U-boats in the North Atlantic.
 They built groups of five DF stations, so that bearings from individual stations in the group could be combined and a mean taken.
-Four such groups were built in Britain at Ford End, Essex, Goonhavern, Cornwall, Anstruther and Bowermadden in the Scottish Highlands.
-Groups were also built in Iceland, Nova Scotia and Jamaica.
+Four such groups were built in Britain at Ford End, Essex; Goonhavern, Cornwall; and Anstruther and Bowermadden in the Scottish Highlands.
+Groups were also built in Iceland, Nova Scotia, and Jamaica.
 The anticipated improvements were not realised but later statistical work improved the system and the Goonhavern and Ford End groups continued to be used during the Cold War.
 The Royal Navy also deployed direction finding equipment on ships tasked to anti-submarine warfare in order to try to locate German submarines, e.g. Captain class frigates were fitted with a medium frequency direction finding antenna (MF/DF) (the antenna was fitted in front of the bridge) and high frequency direction finding (HF/DF, "Huffduff") Type FH 4 antenna (the antenna was fitted on top of the mainmast).

 A comprehensive reference on World War II wireless direction finding was written by Roland Keen, who was head of the engineering department of RSS at Hanslope Park.
 The DF systems mentioned here are described in detail in his 1947 book Wireless Direction Finding.

 At the end of World War II a number of RSS DF stations continued to operate into the Cold War under the control of GCHQ the British SIGINT organisation.

 Most direction finding effort within the UK now (2009) is directed towards locating unauthorised "pirate" FM broadcast radio transmissions.
 A network of remotely operated VHF direction finders are used mainly located around the major cities.
 The transmissions from mobile telephone handsets are also located by a form of direction finding using the comparative signal strength at the surrounding local "cell" receivers.
 This technique is often offered as evidence in UK criminal prosecutions and, almost certainly, for SIGINT purposes.